matokvekal/genieBaddy_client/README.md

 8.genie new will be relese after 10 minutes
 9.changing image/nickname once in chat before start
 10 geneie can have no more than 5 chats open and can get new only if he start answer all that he had???//

+BAGS
+1)full url not work http://genieclient.s3-website.eu-central-1.amazonaws.com/logingenie
+2)IdToken not delete id storage
+3)avatar not delete in ls at logout user and genie 4)user have only 2, but last user post count old date 5)user can not send post IMPORTANT